 Much to Chan Heung's delight the rice grinder fell back into its old hole easily, and he became Choy Fook's disciple.

 For the next ten years, Choy Fook taught Chan Heung kung fu with great discipline and precision.
 Each new technique took days to learn, and Chan Heung had to master each new movement with speed, accuracy, power and understanding before the next could be taught.
 Chan Heung found his kung fu improved remarkably, and was very different to what it had been.
-The knowledge passed down by Choy Fook, whether bare fist techniques, the staff or wooden dummy training aids etc., was endless and full of subtle changes, like nature itself.
-A combination of hard work, dedication, natural ability, and the karma of a good teacher, enabled Chan Heung to complete his training within the ten-year period.
+The knowledge passed down by Choy Fook, whether bare fist techniques, the staff or wooden dummy training aids, etc., was endless and full of subtle changes, like nature iteself.
+A combination of hard work, dedication, natural ability, and the karma of a good teacher, enabled Chan Heung to complete his training within the ten year period.

 At the time of his farewell, Chan Heung asked his teacher to spell out his future.
 Choy Fook told him that although he was not meant for the life of a court official (by sitting the martial examination), he and his offspring would be leaders of men as long as the Shaolin tradition was kept alive.

 Amongst other advice given, Choy Fook gave Chan Heung a double couplet which time has proven to be authentic: